FAQs – Everything You Need and Want to Know!

 First, expect to feel a little lost and be okay with that!
 Remember that every single person in the room had the experience of taking their first yoga class at some point and has been in your shoes.

 A typical class starts off in child’s pose.
-Newbies often sit quietly during this time and wonder what is going on, or what have they gotten themselves into.
 A warm up usually follows, then a flowing sequence, and the a floor sequence.
 While Y2 teachers do not practice with their students, our teachers guide you through class with verbal cuing and hands-on adjustments.

 All classes end in savasana.
 Which is kind of like adult nap time.
 You lie quietly with a cold towel over your eyes and let the practice settle in and the mind calm.
 It’s likely that your mind will be anything but calm…it can take a while to get comfortable with the stillness of savasana.
-Class usually ends with chanting Om.
-Om means peace and chanting it together creates a powerful energetic vibration that kind of seals the deal on practice, in a sense.
+Class usually ends with chanting Om which symbolizes the unification of the body and mind.
+Chanting Om together creates a powerful energetic vibration that kind of seals the deal on practice, in a sense.

 The first class will be the hardest.
 Each time you come back to your mat you’ll get a better grip on the terminology and postures.
 Class 10 will feel completely different than class one.
 If you really want a chance to break it down, we offer private instruction.